jnozzi/cocoadev.com/markdown/AdventuresInCavemanDebugging.md

 I had problems with my application having a delayed crash.
-By delayed crash I mean I perform a few actions and the next time I try to perform a General/KeyEquivalent (could be command H, command Q etc) it crashes.
+By delayed crash I mean I perform a few actions and the next time I try to perform a KeyEquivalent (could be command H, command Q etc) it crashes.
 These same methods when initiated by selecting the menu item do not result in a crash (when called again directly afterwards with a key equivalent it causes a crash).

-I have tried setting the environment variable General/NSZombieEnabled with no luck so I do not believe it is a deallocated pointer being accessed.
+I have tried setting the environment variable NSZombieEnabled with no luck so I do not believe it is a deallocated pointer being accessed.
 Actually I have little idea what it could be as I haven't had any luck in discovering the bug.

 However I have pin pointed the location in code where it sets off the chain of events (using caveman debugging).
 Firstly however I will post crashed thread from the crash log: